 Your doctor may administer a type of eye drop that will significantly dilate the healthy eye and little dilation of the affected eye if Horner syndrome is caused by a third-order neuron irregularity — a disruption somewhere in the neck or above.

 Your doctor may order one or more of the following imaging tests to locate the site of a probable irregularity causing Horner syndrome:

 - Magnetic resonance imaging (MRI), a technology that uses radio waves and a magnetic field to produce detailed images

 - Magnetic resonance angiography (MRA), which is used to evaluate blood vessels

 - Computerized tomography (CT), a specialized X-ray technology

 There's no specific treatment for Horner syndrome.
 Often, Horner syndrome disappears when an underlying medical condition is effectively treated.

-In most nonemergency situations, you will start by seeing a family doctor or an eye specialist (ophthalmologist).
-You may be referred to a doctor specializing in nervous system disorders (neurologist) or a specialist in both neurological disorders and disorders affecting the eye and visual pathways (neuro-ophthalmologist).
+In most nonemergency situations, you typically start by seeing a family doctor or an (ophthalmologist).
+You may be referred to a doctor who specializes in nervous system disorders (neurologist) or a specialist in both neurological disorders and disorders affecting the eye and visual pathways (neuro-ophthalmologist).

 What you can do